 Established working hours

 Despite legal determinations, establishing that working hours cannot exceed 44 hours a week and overtime cannot surpass 2 hours a day, is not uncommon to hear of people who work 10, 12, 14 or even 16 hours a day.
-Supervision is not very strict when it comes to this and in some cases, workers choose to accept such working conditions and then sue the company once they are gone.
+Supervision is not very strict when it comes to this and in some cases, workers choose to accept such working conditions and then sue the company once they leave.

 FGTS – Fundo de garantia por tempo de service

-As previously explained in our article Dismissing in Brazil, every month, 20% of the employee’s salary is deducted by FGTS.
+As previously explained in our article “Dismissing in Brazil", every month, 20% of the employee’s salary is deducted by FGTS.
 This percentage is split between the employee and the employer and varies according to the salary.
 The percentage paid by the employee goes from 8% (for those who earn up to BRL 1.106,90) to 11% (for those who earn from BRL 1.106,91 to BRL 3.689,66).
 Those who earn more than BRL 3.689,66 pay a fixed amount of BRL 405, 86.
 The rest is undertaken by the employer.

 Transportation and meals